Schedule/Race Day Info – Blackwood

 Event expo

-The Event Expo and Start / Finish area at the Rob Roy Race Track including sponsors displays, food / coffee for sale, live music, race commentary, social media boards, presentations and plenty more.
+The Event Expo and Start / Finish area including sponsors displays, food / coffee for sale, live music, race commentary, social media boards, presentations and plenty more.

 All in all it’s a lovely, welcoming environment for everyone to enjoy whether you are running or not.
 For a full list of services see the Event Expo page.